jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

 In this case, the content from `home.md` will be pushed into the `{% raw %}{{ content }}{% endraw %}` tags in the `home` layout.
 Then the `home` layout will be pushed into the `{% raw %}{{ content }}{% endraw %}` tags of the `default` layout.

+It's fairly common to define one layout for pages and another layout for posts, but for both of these layouts to inherit the default template (which usually defines the top and bottom parts of the site).

 In your browser, go to `home.html` and see the list of posts.
 (Note that you didn't have to use the method described here.
-You could have simply added the for loop to any page, such as `index.md`, to display it.
-But given that you may have more complex logic for other features, it can be helpful to store this logic in templates separate from the page area where you frequently type your content.)
+You could have simply added the `for` loop to any page, such as `index.md`, to display these posts.
+But given that you may have more complex logic for other features, it can be helpful to store your logic in templates separate from the page area where you frequently type your content.)

 By the way, let's pause here to look at the `for` loop logic a little more closely.
-[For loops in Liquid](https://help.shopify.com/themes/liquid/tags/iteration-tags#for) are one of the most commonly used Liquid tags to iterate through content in your Jekyll site and build out a result.
-The `for` loop also has [certain properties available](https://help.shopify.com/themes/liquid/objects/for-loops) based on the loop's position in the iteration as well.
+[For loops in Liquid](https://help.shopify.com/themes/liquid/tags/iteration-tags#for) are one of the most commonly used Liquid tags.
+For loops let you iterate through content in your Jekyll site and build out a result.
+The `for` loop also has [certain properties available](https://help.shopify.com/themes/liquid/objects/for-loops) (like first or last iteration) based on the loop's position in the loop as well.

 We've only scratched the surface of what you can do with `for` loops in retrieving posts.
-For example, if you wanted to display posts from a specific category, you could do so by adding a `categories` property to your post's front matter and then looking in those categories.
+For example, if you wanted to display posts from a specific category, you could do so by adding a `categories` property to your post's front matter and then look in those categories.
 Further, you could limit the number of results by adding a `limit` property.
 Here's an example:

 ```liquid
 {% raw %}<ul class="myposts">